matplotlib/matplotlib/doc/devel/contributing.rst

 Changes to the public API must follow a standard deprecation procedure to prevent unexpected breaking of code that uses Matplotlib.

+- Definition of Deprecation
+  - Deprecations are Announcements of future changes, stating that the status quo will be outdated in the future and replaced by a new standard
+  - Users are advised to change their code in order to guarantee compatibility with future Matplotlib releases.
+  - The Deprecation date is marked by the ``since`` argument, specifying from which release forward the argument is or was deprecated.
+The Deprecation date is not to be confused with the ``removal`` argument, specifying from which release forward the argument will be removed.

+- Deprecation Process
   - Deprecations must be announced via a new file in a new file in :file:`doc/api/next_api_changes/deprecations/` with naming convention ``99999-ABC.rst`` where ``99999`` is the pull request number and ``ABC`` are the contributor's initials.
   - Deprecations are targeted at the next point-release (i.e. 3.x.0).
   - The deprecated API should, to the maximum extent possible, remain fully functional during the deprecation period.
 In cases where this is not possible, the deprecation must never make a given piece of code do something different than it was before; at least an exception should be raised.
-- If possible, usage of an deprecated API should emit a `.MatplotlibDeprecationWarning`.
+  - If possible, usage of a deprecated API should emit a `.MatplotlibDeprecationWarning`.
 There are a number of helper tools for this:

     - Use ``_api.warn_deprecated()`` for general deprecation warnings.
     - Use the decorator ``@_api.deprecated`` to deprecate classes, functions, methods, or properties.
     - To warn on changes of the function signature, use the decorators ``@_api.delete_parameter``, ``@_api.rename_parameter``, and ``@_api.make_keyword_only``.

   - Deprecated API may be removed two point-releases after they were deprecated.

 Adding new API